Victoria Grayson: Early life

-Victoria was born to wealthy parents Maxwell and Marion Harper.
+Victoria was born to working-class parents Maxwell and Marion Harper.
 Maxwell walked out on his family, leaving Marion to raise their child alone and penniless.
 Marion killed her subsequent boyfriend Thomas, and manipulated the 15-year-old Victoria into taking the blame, claiming self-defense.
 Victoria then spent the next several months in a mental hospital.
 Upon getting out, Victoria unknowingly reconnected with her father, who she believed to be another one of her mother's boyfriends, and was manipulated by him into an incestuous relationship.
 When she tried to end it, he sexually assaulted her.
 Marion blamed her for her own rape, and threw her out of the house.
 To stay off the street, Victoria became friends with a man named Jimmy Brennan, who eventually raped her and got her pregnant.
 She gave birth to a son, Patrick, whom she gave up for adoption when she was accepted into a prestigious school in Paris.
 There, she began a relationship with a man named Pascal LeMarchal, who ended up cheating on her.
 Upon returning to the U.S., she ran an art forgery scam with her boyfriend Dominik, yet soon abandoned him to seduce the wealthy Conrad Grayson.
 Conrad was married to his wife Stevie at the time, who was struggling with alcoholism.
 While Stevie was in rehab, Victoria faked a pregnancy to pressure Conrad into divorcing his wife and marrying her.

 Although she succeeded in obtaining a life of wealth and status, Victoria's marriage to Conrad was a loveless one.
 However in spite of this, their son Daniel was the highlight of Victoria's life.
 She fell in love with her neighbor David Clarke, who worked for Conrad's company Grayson Global and had a daughter of his own named Amanda.
 Fearing that Conrad would find out about her affair with David and leave her with nothing, Victoria framed David for money laundering in connection with a terrorist attack that brought down Flight 197, resulting in the deaths of hundreds of passengers.
 David was sentenced to life in prison, while Amanda was sent to the foster care system.
 Victoria, all the while, paid off her and Conrad's conspirators to ensure Amanda would remain locked up until the age of 18.
 Shortly after, Victoria realized she was pregnant with David's child, so she lured Conrad into bed to make him believe that the child was his.
 She named the baby girl Charlotte after David's favorite aunt.
 Years later, Amanda dedicates herself to avenging her family; to that end, she reinvents herself as Emily Thorne and embarks upon an intricate scheme to ruin Victoria's life.
+Although Victoria doesn't suspect Emily's true identity or her agenda at first, she rightfully suspects that Emily cannot be trusted and is reluctant to socialize or confide in Emily with anything about her life or past history.